 Want to know more about Jesmonite’s commitment to the environment?
 Hang tight!
 We have a whole blog on this coming soon!

-Top Tip: Our AC100 Starter Kits are a great way to begin your Jesmonite journey and once you’ve hopped on board, join us over on Instagram or Facebook at @polysiluk for endless inspiration!
+Top Tip: Our AC100 Starter Kits are a great way to begin your Jesmonite journey.
+Once you’ve hopped on board, join us over on Instagram or Facebook at @polysiluk for endless inspiration!